 NCDOT used these final scores – along with environmental and engineering information – to create a draft of the 2020-2029 State Transportation Improvement Program, encompassing approximately 1,700 projects.

 After the release of the Draft STIP in January 2019, NCDOT hosted regional information sessions in the spring to gather public input on the process that produced the Draft STIP.
 Feedback was also collected online.

 In August 2019, NCDOT released the final draft of the 2020-2029 STIP, which included both new projects and schedule adjustments.
 This version included 1,319 highway projects, 86 aviation, 234 bicycle and pedestrian, 6 ferry, 23 public transit, and 50 rail projects.

-NCDOT then accepted further public comment, before the Board of Transportation approved the final STIP in September 2019.
+NCDOT accepted further public comment before the Board of Transportation approved the final STIP in September 2019.

 This STIP received federal approval in spring 2020.